aurelia/documentation/English/get-started.md

 ## Setting Up The HTML Page

 If you've followed along this far, you now have all the libraries, build configuration and tools you need to create amazing JavaScript apps with Aurelia.
-The next thing to do is open up the _index.html_ file in the root of your project folder.
-This example file provides a good template for new Aurelia-based web pages/apps.
+The next thing to do is create the _index.html_ file in the root of your project folder.
+This example file provides a good template for new Aurelia-based apps.

 ### index.html
 ```markup